A solid-state drive (SSD) is one of the most popular, fastest, and energy-efficient solutions for…

 In order to prove that your company is compliant with industry regulations, you must have a third-party data security company validate your company’s security protocols, procedures and the implementation of those policies and procedures.
 This should be done annually or biannually.

-This process can be pricey, time-consuming and intrusive; however, this type of verification will both help your business to maintain data security, and add value to your services for use by your customers.
+This process can be pricey, time-consuming, and intrusive; however, this type of verification will both help your business to maintain data security and add value to your services for use by your customers.

 Information security policies and procedures can be enforced through education and penalties.

 You may have noticed that education falls under both implementation and enforcement.
-This is absolutely the most important part of your company information security and must be offered continuously.
+This is absolutely the most important part of your company’s information security and must be offered continuously.
 Mandatory data security training and awareness programs must be scheduled for employees to ensure sensitive and confidential data is protected.
-Be sure that anybody who might touch protected data is trained on current policies and risks, and kept current as policies are updated or new risks identified.
+Be sure that anybody who might touch protected data is trained on current policies and risks, and kept current as policies are updated or new risks are identified.

-For example, be sure that all relevant employees are aware of cybersecurity threats such as email phishing scams, how to identify them, what to do if somebody thinks they may be targeted and what to do if they have become a victim, possibly exposing protected data.
+For example, be sure that all relevant employees are aware of cybersecurity threats such as email phishing scams, how to identify them, what to do if somebody thinks they may be targeted, and what to do if they have become a victim, possibly exposing protected data.
 As new types of scams come into being, send company-wide emails detailing methods of identification and protection.

 The second part of enforcement is eliminating the temptation to ignore data security protocols and encouraging compliance.
 This can be done by issuing penalties, financial or otherwise, for those who do not follow important procedures.